VehicleNet: Learning Robust Visual Representation for Vehicle Re-identification: Dataset Collection and Task Definition

 \subsection{Dataset Analysis}

-We involve the four public datasets, \ie, CityFlow \cite{tang@cityflow}, VeRi-776 \cite{liu2016deep}, CompCar \cite{yang2015large} and VehicleID \cite{liu2016pku} into training.
+We involve four public datasets, \ie, CityFlow \cite{tang@cityflow}, VeRi-776 \cite{liu2016deep}, CompCar \cite{yang2015large} and VehicleID \cite{liu2016pku} into training.
 It results in 434,440 training images of 31,805 classes as \textbf{VehicleNet}.
-Note that the four public datasets are collected in different places.
+Note that four public datasets are collected in different places.
 There are no overlapping images with the validation set or the private test set.
-We plot the data distribution of all four datasets in Figure \ref{fig:data}. \begin{itemize} \item \textbf{CityFlow} \cite{tang@cityflow} is one of the largest vehicle re-id datasets.
+We plot the data distribution of all four datasets in Figure \ref{fig:data}. \textbf{CityFlow} \cite{tang@cityflow} is one of the largest vehicle re-id datasets.
 There are bounding boxes of 666 vehicle identities annotated.
-All images are collected from 40 cameras in a realistic scenario at USA City.
+All images are collected from 40 cameras in a realistic scenario.
 We follow the official training/test protocol, which results in 36,935 training images of 333 classes and 19,342 testing images of other 333 classes.
 The training set is collected from 36 cameras, and test is collected from 23 cameras.
 There are 19 overlapping cameras.
 Official protocol does not provide a validation set.
 We therefore further split the training set into a validation set and a small training set.
 After the split, the training set contains 26,803 images of 255 classes, and the validation query set includes 463 images of the rest 78 classes.
-We deploy the all original training set as the gallery of the validation set.
+We deploy the original training set as the gallery of the validation set. \textbf{VeRi-776} \cite{liu2016deep} contains 49,357 images of 776 vehicles from 20 cameras.
+The dataset is collected in the real traffic scenario, which is close to the setting of CityFlow.
+The author also provides the meta data, \eg, the collected time and the location. \textbf{CompCar} \cite{yang2015large} is designed for the fine-grained car recognition.
+It contains 136,726 images of 1,716 car models.
+The author provides the vehicle bounding boxes.
+By cropping and ignoring the invalid bounding boxes, we finally obtain 136,713 images for training.
+The same car model made in different years may contain the color and shape difference.
+We, therefore, view the same car model produced in the different years as different classes, which results in 4,701 classes. \textbf{VehicleID} \cite{liu2016pku} consists 2211,567 images of 26,328 vehicles.
+The vehicle images are collected in two views, \ie, frontal and rear views.
+Despite the limited viewpoints, the experiment shows that VehicleID also helps the viewpoint-invariant feature learning. \textbf{Other Datasets} We also review other public datasets of vehicle images in Table \ref{table:datasets}.
+Some datasets contain limited images or views, while others lack ID annotations.
+Therefore, we do not use these datasets, which may potentially compromise the feature learning.